nurseiit/comm-unist/README.md

 Announcements
 -------------
+* **[03-17]** Lab1 is pre-graded.
+Please check the `grader-lab1` branch in your submissiong repository.
+The next scheduled runs are:
+  - Around 8:30am 3/17.
+  - Around 6pm 3/17.
+  - Around 10pm 3/17.
+  - Around the noon 3/18.

 * **[03-12]** Lab1 is out.
 Due is Mar 18 (Mon) 11:59pm.

 * **[03-09]** Use this repository's issue to ask questions.
 Any question on private repository or sent through email may not be answered or replied unless the question really is private: containing privacy-sensitive information.